lnestelroad/Hermes/README.md

 #### Specifications
 ---

 We define 'client' applications as node that _request_ information from the broker and 'service' applications as nodes the _provide_ information to the broker.
-The DBP will consist of two sub-protocols:
+The DBP will consist of a few sub-protocols:

-+ DBP/Client which covers how the DBP communicates with client applications.
++ DBP/Info Request which covers how the Broker Node provides service info with client applications.
++ DBP/Service Registration, which covers how services register with the broker node
-+ DBP/Service, which covers how the DBP communicates with service applications.
++ DBP/Heartbeats, which covers how heartbeat messages should be sent between services and the broker node

 **ROUTER Addressing**

 The broker MUST use a ROUTER socket on port 5246 to accept requests from clients, and connections from Services.
-The broker MAY use a separate socket for each sub-protocol, or MAY use a single socket for both sub-protocols.
+The broker MAY use a separate socket for each sub-protocol, or MAY use a single socket for each sub-protocols.

-From the ØMQ Reference Manual:
+Keep in mind, from the ØMQ Reference Manual:

     When receiving messages a ROUTER socket shall prepend a message part containing the identity of the originating peer to the message before passing it to the application.
 When sending messages a ROUTER socket shall remove the first part of the message and use it to determine the identity of the peer the message shall be routed to.

-**DBP/Client**
+**DBP/Info Request**

-DBP/Client is a strictly synchronous dialog initiated by the client (where ‘C’ represents the client, and ‘B’ represents the broker):
+DBP/Info Request is a strictly synchronous dialog initiated by the client (where ‘C’ represents the client, and ‘B’ represents the broker):

     Repeat:
       C: REQUEST